Your 209A restraining order is only good for a set amount of time. For example, it might be good for 2 weeks, 6 months or for 1 year.

 - Orders about custody, visitation, and child support.

-If the judge did not extend your order and you still need an order for custody, support, or visitation:
+If the judge did not extend your order and you still need an order for custody, support, or visitation, you might want to file a new case in the Probate & Family Court.

 If the judge does not extend your order and you need a restraining order in the future you can file a new 209A complaint.

-You do not have to wait a set amount of time before you file another complaint, but you need to show the judge that the abuse has gotten worse.
+You do not have to wait a set amount of time before you file another complaint, but you need to show the judge that there are new reasons why you need the order.
+For example, the abuse has gotten worse or the abusive person did a new abusive thing.